-I have been making plain sauerkraut for some time now, but just started experimenting with flavored krauts such as this caraway sauerkraut in the past year.
+I have been making plain sauerkraut for some time now, but just started experimenting with flavored krauts such as this caraway sauerkraut recipe in the past year.
 I recently decided to try sauerkraut with caraway seeds because I’ve heard it tastes good and offers some health benefits as well.

 What Is Caraway?